Freiburg Vision Test ‘FrACT’

 Settings ▸ Misc

-This panel represents ongoing experiments / projects, changes frequently and should best be left alone :).
+This panel represents ongoing experiments / projects and changes frequently.

 Windowcolor